dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 4.2.0 introduces key-based authentication to the JSON API.
+Version 4.2.1 drops the requirement to pass a user id when accessing version 3 of the JSON API using an authentication key.

 == Donating ==